catamphetamine/libphonenumber-js/README.md

  * `input(text)` — takes any text and appends it to the input; returns the formatted phone number
  * `reset()` — resets the input

+The instance of this class has also these fields:

+ * `valid` — is the phone number being input a valid one already
+ * `country` — a two-letter country code of the country this phone belongs to
+ * `template` — currently used phone number formatting template, where digits (and the plus sign, if present) are denoted by `x`-es

 ```js
 new asYouType().input('+12133734') === '+1 213 373 4'
 new asYouType('US').input('2133734') === '(213) 373-4'